bcgov/namex-solr/README.md

 # Containerized SOLR On OpenShift
 Apache SOLR makes it easy to add search capability into your apps.
-SOLR is a search server (backed by the Lucene serach library).
+SOLR is a search server (backed by the Lucene search library).
 This repository provides a way for you to take advantage of that in OpenShift.

-The NAMEX version of this image has some minor modifications to the startup scripts to accomodate starting with multiple cores.
-This needed by the BC Registries Names Examination project.
+The BC Registries Names Examination project created the NAMEX version of this image with:
+* some minor modifications to the startup scripts to accommodate starting with multiple cores.
 Cores can be passed in as a comma delimited list.
+* addition of the Solr-JDBC library (v2.3.8) to allow reading of the synonyms from a database table.

 ## There are 2 distinct parts to this repo: